khuiqel/q4b-archive/README.md

 1. Build `q4b-gui` and/or `q4b`
 1. Run (press F5 or Ctrl+F5); defaults to `q4b-gui`, so if you want to run `q4b`, right click its Project and select "Set as Startup Project"

+MSYS2 is also supported, though it's not tested regularly:

+* Generate the CMake files with MinGW: `cmake -S . -B build -G "MinGW Makefiles"`
+	* Note: You will have to `del "build\CMakeCache.txt"` if you already generated the CMake files
+* `cmake --build build -j%NUMBER_OF_PROCESSORS% --target <q4b-gui or q4b>`
+* `"build/<q4b or q4b-gui>.exe"`

 ## Running the tests

 Linux: